 Bart D. Ehrman is the James A. Gray Distinguished Professor of Religious Studies at the University of North Carolina at Chapel Hill, where he has taught since 1988.
-Professor Ehrman has written or edited thirty-two books in the fields of New Testament and early Christianity, including six New York Times Bestsellers.
-He has also recorded eight lecture courses for The Great Courses (The Teaching Company).
+Professor Ehrman has published extensively in the fields of New Testament and Early Christianity, having written or edited thirty-two books, including six New York Times Bestsellers: Misquoting Jesus; God’s Problem: How the Bible Fails to Answer our Most Important Question – Why We Suffer; Jesus Interrupted; Forged: Why the Bible’s Authors are Not Who We Think They Are; How Jesus Became God; and The Triumph of Christianity.
+His Introduction to the New Testament has been the most widely used textbook in colleges and universities for over twenty years.
+He has recorded nine lecture courses for The Great Courses (The Teaching Company).
 More than two million copies of his books and courses have been sold, and his books have been translated into twenty-seven languages.

 Bible & Archaeology Fest XXII, November 22 – 24, 2019

 A number of remarkable Greek, Roman, Jewish, and Christian writings describe journeys of the living to observe the realms of the dead.
 This talk will explore how these strange visions embody different ancient conceptions of the afterlife, including the earliest Christian understandings of the glories of heaven and the torments of hell.

 Bible & Archaeology Fest XXI, November 16 – 18, 2018

 Heaven and Hell: The Invention of the Afterlife